wzr78998/GIDDM/MD_En.md

 -   Place the dataset files in the `data/` directory.
 -   Ensure the data format meets the requirements (`.mat` files).
+-   the data set can be got at:  https://pan.baidu.com/s/1WHzeZkE1zhG8M-54gdyW6A  code: 6az7

 ---